Random Number Conversion and LOCC Conversion via Restricted Storage: Generalized Rayleigh-Normal Distribution

 Using the explicit form in Theorem \ref{Zform}, we can prove the following basic property of the Rayleigh-normal distribution function. \begin{prp}\Label{cum} The generalized Rayleigh-normal distribution function $Z_{v,s}$ is a cumulative distribution function for $0<v<\infty$. \end{prp} Proposition \ref{cum} is proven in Subsection \ref{cum.app}.

-Next we show the concrete forms of the generalized Rayleigh-normal distribution function in the limiting cases. \begin{prp}\Label{lim1}
+Next we show the concrete form of the generalized Rayleigh-normal distribution function in the case of $v\to 0$. \begin{prp}\Label{lim1}

 \end{prp} Proposition $\ref{lim1}$ is proven in Subsection \ref{lim1.app}.
 The function itself in Proposition \ref{lim1} is not right continuous, and thus, not a cumulative distribution function.
-However, redefining the function value by $1$ only at $\mu=s$, the function in Proposition \ref{lim1} becomes right continuous, and thus a cumulative distribution function.
+However, if we redefine the function value by $1$ only at $\mu=s$ in \eqref{eqlim1}, the function in \eqref{eqlim1} becomes right continuous, and thus is a cumulative distribution function.
 Nevertheless, we define the generalized Rayleigh-normal distribution with $v=0$ as a left-continuous function as follows to describe the asymptotics of RNC via restricted storage later: